allenai/allenact/README.md

 There are an increasingly
 [large collection](https://winderresearch.com/a-comparison-of-reinforcement-learning-frameworks-dopamine-rllib-keras-rl-coach-trfl-tensorforce-coach-and-more/)
 of deep reinforcement learning packages and so it is natural to question why we introduce another framework reproducing many of the same algorithms and ideas.
-After performing of survey of existing frameworks we could not find a package delivering all of the following features, each of which we considered critical.
+After performing a survey of existing frameworks we could not find a package delivering all of the following features, each of which we considered critical.

 1. *Decoupled tasks and environments*: a large portion of existing RL frameworks organize themselves using abstractions